Written By Kassandra Foreman / Reviewed By Ray Spotts

 This offers the most effective brushing technique and prevents the formation of plaque and tartar.

-Where the bacteria and plaque come in contact with the gums they can cause the bacteria to continue growing and form gum disease.
+Where the germs and plaque come in contact with the gums they can cause the germs to continue growing and form gum disease.

 Regular dental appointments

 At dental cleanings a tool is used for scaling the teeth, which removes all hardened buildup as well as the plaque that forms, and leaves teeth clean and polished.
 After each cleaning appointment, follow-up care is needed to keep the teeth clean and free of buildup.

 As plaque cannot be removed through cleaning at home, it is important to continue to attend regular dental appointments even when brushing and flossing well at home.

 A toothbrush cleans the teeth by brushing away any food particles and residue that is present after eating or drinking.
 Bristles on the brush sweep away the germs and clean the teeth.

 By placing the toothbrush against the teeth at an angle of 45 degrees, the bristles come in contact with more of the tooth surface and remove more residue with each brush.

 That angle of 45 degrees allows the toothbrush bristles to reach the gumline of the teeth, and to brush right against the gums, to reach under the gums to remove buildup and can also brush the gums themselves.

 By brushing under the gums, cavities that begin along the gumline are reduced.
 Brushing the gums keeps them clean of residue and buildup, as well as encourages circulation within the gums to keep gums healthy.
 This not only protects the teeth but also prevents gum disease that can cause other health concerns as well.